-For example, if you're looking for freelance writing assignments in magazines or higher-competition online publications, this is an updated list of markets that pay $1000 (and more) for some types of assignments.
+If you're looking for high-paying freelance writing assignments in magazines or online publications, explore this updated list of markets that pay $1000 per article (and more)

-Remember to check back occasionally, as this list of freelance writing markets will automatically update as I add new markets to the broader database.
+Remember to check back occasionally, as this list of freelance writing markets automatically updates as markets are added or updated in the broader database.

 Central Coast Farm & Ranch